 A combination of ecological field methods, household surveys, and focussed group discussions (FGDs) was adopted for this study.
-This section presents the sampling method employed to undertake a rapid assessment of the climate co-benefits from Usharmukti works..
+This section presents the sampling method employed to undertake a rapid assessment of the climate co-benefits from Usharmukti works, implemented through MGNREGS.
 Also presented are the methods used to quantify the climate co-benefits of sampled works.